Bone marrow test

 There is a small risk of getting an infection in the wound.
 If you have a temperature or the area becomes red and sore let your doctor know.

 During the procedure there is a very small risk of damage to nearby structures.
 The needles doctor use have a guard on them now which stops the needle going too deep so it is unlikely to be a problem.

 It can take time for results to come through.
-Exactly how long may depend on why you are having the test but it may be a couple of weeks.
+Exactly how long may depend on why you are having the test.
+Generally, it can take a couple of days to get the results of the bone marrow aspirate, but the trephine result may take up to a couple of weeks.

 The bone marrow sample is sent to the medical laboratory as soon as it has been removed.
 A pathologist examines it under a microscope.
 To do this, they may need to stain the cells so that the different types show up more clearly.
 The staining techniques can take a couple of days, depending on what needs to be done.
 The pathologist's report on the bone marrow sample will be typed up and sent to your specialist.

 Understandably, waiting for results can make you very anxious.
 Try to remember to ask when you can expect the results when your specialist first suggests you have the test.
-That way, you will know roughly how long they will take.
 If your doctor needs the test results urgently, they will have written that on the request form.
-If it isn't an emergency and you haven't heard after a couple of weeks, you can ring your doctor's secretary to check if your results are back.
+If it isn't an emergency and you haven't heard after a couple of weeks, you can ring your doctor's secretary or specialist nurse to check if your results are back.